Protecting Your Trees from Heat Stress in Summer

 3. Tree Pruning in Summer

-4. Plant the right Trees
+4. Plant the Right Trees

 Plant heat-tolerant tree species.
 Some trees are more tolerant of heat than others.
 If you live in an area with hot summers, consider planting tree species that are known to be heat-tolerant, such as crape myrtles or live oaks.